Updated: Sep 28

 The most effective protection against STIs is abstinence.

 Abstinence is the practice of not having sex.
+If you don't have sex, you limit your exposure to STIs.
 However, this isn't the best solution for many people.

 If you plan on having sex, wear protection.